mu-box/microbox-engine-php/doc/advanced-php-config.md

 ---

 ### PHP Settings
 The following settings are typically configured in the php.ini.
-When using Nanobox, these are configured in the boxfile.yml.
+When using Microbox, these are configured in the boxfile.yml.

 - [runtime](#runtime)
 - [extensions](#extensions)